← Back to Drug List

 • Diagnosis of cervical cancer (squamous cell, adenocarcinoma or adenosquamous histology)

-• Disease progression on or after at least one prior chemotherapy regimen for recurrent or metastatic disease and bevacizumab, if eligible, and pembrolizumab, if eligible
+• Disease progression on or after at least one prior chemotherapy regimen for recurrent or metastatic disease and bevacizumab (if eligible), and pembrolizumab (if eligible)

-Additional Inclusion Criteria & Management Requirements
+Additional Inclusion & Administrative Requirements

 • Care provided by a VA/VA Community Care hematology/oncology provider